MrHeer/image-locker/README.md

   - Sepia
 - Download image.
 - Copy base64 to clipboard.
-- Lock image.
+- Lock image with password.
-- Unlock image.
+- Unlock image with password.